 Stay 2 Nights in Himara

-We recommend staying two nights in Himara (also spelled Himare), so that you can fully relax into your trip and enjoy Albania’s most charming beach town.
+We recommend staying two nights in Himara (also spelled Himare) so that you can fully relax into your trip and enjoy Albania’s most charming beach town.

-Midrange | We stayed at Calliope Apartments, which is walking distance from Livadhi Beach and a quick drive to the town center of Himara.
+Midrange | We stayed at Villa Calliope, which is walking distance from Livadhi Beach and a quick drive to the town center of Himara.
 Though communication was limited, our hosts were very kind and welcoming.
 Our room was beautiful and equipped with a small kitchenette.
 Bonus: free laundry service.